 Downsizer contributions do not count towards contribution limits.
-You can also make this contribution without needing to meet a work test.
+You can make this contribution if you are over age 75, or without needing to meet a work test if you are aged between 67 and 75.

 For more information, refer to 'What is a downsizer contribution?' fact sheet.